Jesseatgao/bdownload/docs/source/index.rst

     Note that you should ``git clone`` or download the source tarball (and unpack it of course) from the repository first

+.. admonition:: Notes

+    **For Python2.7**:  Since the version of 2022.5.18, `certifi` has dropped the support for Python2.x.
+To upgrade to the latest CA certificates bundle after installation, simply run:

+        ``$ bdownload-upd-cacert-py2``

 Usage: as a Python package
 --------------------------
 Importing